Begin of page section:

 Rebecca Tipton

-Roundtable: NPIT in Austria - Research and Practice
+NPIT in Austria - Young researchers and their commitment to society

 Organizing Committee